-Advanced Dry Needling Concepts for the Pelvic Floor
+Advanced Dry Needling Concepts for Pelvic Health

-Upon completion of this module, the therapist will be able to:
+Upon completion of this course, you will be able to:

 Course Supplies Requirements:

-- Other medical licensing per below
+- Licensed medical professional per below

 Professionals who may take this course include:

-- Doctors of Osteopathic Medicine -Currently performing pelvic examinations in their prac-tice.
+- Doctors of Osteopathic Medicine

 - Dung, H. Acupuncture: An Anatomical Approach.
 2nd Edition.
 CRC Press: Boca Raton, FL; 2014.